 Reasons why people ask “can you do your own web hosting?”.

-There are many reasons why you want to host websites on your own PC.
+There are many reasons why you want to host website on your own PC.
 Arguments like these are often given:

 - It is easier than with a public web host because there is no need to constantly upload changed files